ArmDeveloperEcosystem/workshop-ai-gke/README.md

 ## 3. Prepare Shopping Assistant

-TODO MICHAEL: Finalize code to remove hard coded database TODO Michael: Make it so the assistant app doesn't crash when sending just text

 Now we need to build the shoppingassistantserver.
 Navigate to the folder we uploaded previously and build the docker image:

 <ql-code-block templated bash>